Ahwxorg/i3/README.md

 ![arch](https://raw.githubusercontent.com/Ahwxorg/i3/main/pics/arch.png)

 ### Notes:
-* A lot is already installed, please do your own research since I have a custom image which supplies everything to me, and I am not going to share for reasons.
+* A lot is already installed, please do your own research since I use a custom image which supplies everything to me, and I am not going to share for reasons.

 ## Gentoo (soon)
 ![gentoo](https://raw.githubusercontent.com/Ahwxorg/i3/main/pics/gentoo.png)